Norm Benning Racing: Truck No. 57 History

-Since 2008, Norm Benning Racing has fielded a truck.
-Beginning in 2009, Norm has run the full schedule despite having poor performing equipment and little to no funding.
+Since 2008, Norm Benning Racing has fielded the No. 57 truck.
+Beginning in 2009, Bennign ran the full schedule in the 57 despite having poor performing equipment and little to no funding.
 Beginning in 2011, Norm began fielding a second truck on a part-time basis to help fund the 57.

 In the 2013 Mudsummer Classic, Norm Benning and his team gained media attention when he beat Clay Greenfield to qualify in the 30th position.

 The 57 made its lone appearance at Gateway in 2015, parking after one lap with Joey Gattina.
-Steve Fox withdrew at Pocono.
+Steve Fox withdrew the 57 at Pocono.

 After not running in 2016, the 57 returned exactly two years after its previous race at Gateway in 2017 with Tommy Regan driving.
 B. J. McLeod and J. J. Yeley ran the 57 before Mike Senica became the primary driver.

-Senica announced that he was to drive the 57 fielded by Benning with several different companies sponsoring the truck, however, Benning and Senica couldn't reach an agreement because Benning only wanted Senica to start and park the 57.
+In 2018, Senica announced that he was to drive the 57 fielded by Benning with several different companies sponsoring the truck, however, Benning and Senica couldn't reach an agreement because Benning only wanted Senica to start and park the 57.
 The 57 then showed up at Martinsville with Jeff Zillweger behind the wheel.
 The 57 would withdraw after not showing enough speed to have a good chance of qualifying.